lenmetson/speech-time/final-product/story_plan.md

 # Are women underrepresented in Scottish politics?
 ## Overview
 Assumptions we have made about what constitutes women's political representation:
+1. Amount of seats taken up by women in parliament
-1. Amount of time spent spoken by women in parliament
+2. Amount of time spent spoken by women in parliament
-2. Amount of parliamentary discussion on women's topics
+3. Amount of parliamentary discussion on women's topics

 ### Absolute gender differences in amount of speech
 [speech bubbles]